epdoc/node-red-hautil/NODE-RED.md

 Ugly workarounds are required.

-What I found easist for myself was to just copy the entire text contents of updated files from my dev editor, open the same file in Home Assistant (using the Sudio Code Server addon) and paste/overwrite the file contents of the old file.
+What I did at one ugly point in time was to just copy the entire text contents of updated files from my dev editor, open the same file in Home Assistant (using the Sudio Code Server addon) and paste/overwrite the file contents of the old file.